harvardartmuseums/api-docs/README.md

 ## Example projects

 You can do a lot with the API.
-Here are few examples.
+Here are a few examples.

 > [Art Explorer](http://apps.harvardartmuseums.org/art-explorer/)
 > A different approach to browsing through the collections.